saikotek/docs/pages/storage_and_backup/object_storage/s3_asynchronous_replication/guide.en-gb.md

 }
 ```

-This configuration will replicate all objects that have the prefix "backup" and the tag "important" set to "true" to the bucket `destination-bucket`.
+This configuration will replicate all objects that have the prefix "backup" to the bucket `destination-bucket`.
 Additionally, we indicate that deletion operations in the source bucket should be also replicated.

 #### Replicating source to multiple regions